EmilyMWright/NHLGoalPrediction/README.md

  To begin, a monitoring time and warning time must be selected.
 The monitoring time indicates the length of the sub-sequence of events that the algorithm considers at any one instant.
 Typically, a longer monitoring time leads to better predictions, however too large of a monitoring time would lead to meaningless predictions.
 The warning time is the minimum length of time prior to a goal at which a prediction is useful.

  The warning time was determined using the average time between a goal and the last faceoff prior to the goal.
 This pause in play will allow coaches to change up players or even take a time out if it seems that a goal is iminent.
-The WarningTime module found the mean time to be 55 seconds.
+The WarningTime script found the mean time to be 55 seconds.

+ The monitoring time will be calculated from the average time between faceoffs.
+Thus, it will be that once a potential "goal-leading" sequence has been identified, the next faceoff to occur will likely be the last before the goal is likely to occur.